Where the history of Colchester began.

 Tasciovanus died around the year 7 AD and was succeeded by his son Cunobelin.
 It is believed that Cunobelin was responsible for the merging of the Catuvellaunian kingdom with that of the Trinovantes.
 Cunobelin died around 41 AD.
 His son Caratacus succeeded him but appears to have fled to Wales with another of his sons, Togodumnus, following the Claudian invasion.
 The opportunity for a Roman invasion was provided in 42 AD by the flight to Rome of Verica, King of the Atrebates of modern day Sussex.
 The Atrebates had been steadily encroached upon by the increasingly powerful Cunobelin and his sons.
 In 42 AD they were overrun by Caratacus and Togodumnus.
 Verica appealed to Claudius for assistance, giving the Romans a convenient reason for a full scale Roman invasion.
 After landing in Kent, the Roman army made their way to the most important settlement at Camulodunum, having dealt with attacks by Caratacus and Togodumnus on the way.
 They waited for Claudius to join them from Italy, before making the final leg of their journey, allegedly with elephants, leading a victorious army into Camulodunum.

 Note the coin on the right of the page above.
 What is the significance of the images?
 Is this the face of Cunobelin, with spiky hair and strong features.
 On the reverse side, a winged seated goddess - an angel perhaps?
 The angel is very similar to that shown on the top of Longinus Sdapeze's tombstone, now in the castle museum.
-In fact, take a look here at the virtual tour for the castle for other details of Gosbecks related material.

 So that is the background over with!